bsccf/Uni-notes/Electrical and electronic systems/5a Inductors/inductor.md

 >> $\varphi=$ phase angle?
 (WHY DON'T PEOPLE LABEL EQUATIONS FFS)
 >> $L=$ [[inductance]]
 >> $i=$ current
 Basically saying that the flux in a coil is proportional to the current flowing.
+(The first equation dosn't need to be remembered)

 > ### $$ V = L \frac{di}{dt} $$
 >> where: